Signal reconstruction from the magnitude of subspace components: Replacing the algebraic reconstruction formula with semidefinite programming

 For $k=1$, there is a constant $c>0$, such that the random choice of at least $c d$ subspaces yields that, with high probability, $xx^*$ is the only solution to \eqref{eq:convex II}, i.e., the only feasible point of \eqref{eq:rank optimization} and \eqref{eq:convex}, cf.~\cite{Candes:2012fk,Candes:uq,Demanet:2012uq}.
 Here, we extend the result to $k>1$: \begin{theorem} There are constants $c_1,c_2>0$ such that, if $n\geq c_1d$ and $\{V_j\}_{j=1}^n\subset\mathcal{G}_{k,d}$ are chosen independently identically distributed according to $\sigma_k$, then, for all $x\in\R^d$, the matrix $xx^*$ is the unique solution to \eqref{eq:convex II} with probability at least $1-e^{-c_2 n}$. \end{theorem} Note that the probability of exact recovery in Theorem \ref{th:finale!} holds simultaneously over all input signals $x\in\R^d$, and the constants are independent of the ambient dimension $d$ but may depend on the subspace dimension $k$.

 To verify Theorem \ref{th:finale!}, we shall first derive deterministic conditions serving uniqueness in \eqref{eq:convex II}.
 Later, we shall verify that these conditions are satisfied with high probability when the subspaces are chosen in the appropriate random fashion.
+After having assembled all ingredients, the proof of Theorem \ref{th:finale!} is presented in Appendix \ref{app:4}.

 A simple rescaling allows us to restrict the considerations to $x\in S^{d-1}$.
 Let $T:=T_x:=\{xy^*+yx^*: y\in\R^d\}\subset \mathscr{H}$, and, for $Z\in\R^{d\times d}$, denote $Z_T$ its orthogonal projection onto $T$ and $Z_{T^\perp}$ its orthogonal projection onto the orthogonal complement of $T$.
 The term $\|\cdot\|_1$ denotes the nuclear norm and $\|\cdot\|_\infty$ the operator norm: \begin{theorem} Let $\{V_j\}_{j=1}^n\subset \mathcal{G}_{k,d}$ and $f=(\|P_{V_j}(x)\|^2)_{j=1}^n$.
-Assume that $0<A_k,B$ and $\gamma < A_k/B$ are fixed numbers, such that the following three points are satisfied: \begin{itemize} \item[\textnormal{(a)}] For all positive semidefinite matrices $X\in\mathscr{H}$,
+Assume that $0<A,B$ and $\gamma < A/B$ are fixed numbers, such that the following three points are satisfied: \begin{itemize} \item[\textnormal{(a)}] For all positive semidefinite matrices $X\in\mathscr{H}$,

 \item[\textnormal{(b)}] For all $X\in T$,

 \item[\textnormal{(c)}] There exists $Y$ in the range of $\mathcal{F}_n^*$ such that